 Castle holds a commanding view of all the surrounding flat land area, which made it ideal for a military fortification.
 In addition to its large keep and thick walls, the paths inside the compounds are a maze designed to confuse potential attackers.

-Himeji can be visited via day trip from Kyoto or Hiroshima via the Shinkansen, and the castle is within easy walking distance from the train station.
+Himeji can be visited via a day trip from Kyoto or Hiroshima via the Shinkansen, and the castle is within walking distance from the train station.

 Peace Park, Hiroshima On August 6, 1945, Hiroshima, Japan became the first city ever to be destroyed with an atomic bomb.
 As Hiroshima rebuilt after the war, a decision was made to keep the ruins of the Genbaku Dome (A-Bomb Dome) standing as a reminder of the devastation, and the centerpiece of the Hiroshima Peace Park.
 The dome and the area of the park was ground zero for the blast which killed over 100,000 people.